NVIDIA-RTX/NVIGI-Core/docs/Architecture.md

 ```

 > NOTE:
-> If the unloaded interface was the last interface implemented by a plugin, the plugin in question will be unloaded and shutdown sequence for it will be triggered.
+> If the unloaded interface was the last interface implemented by a plugin, the plugin in question will be unloaded and the shutdown sequence for it will be triggered.

 ### Shutdown